wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 All write phases that **start** before ct2 (and hence have a **finish** timestamp less than ct2) can potentilaly interfere with the new transaction's read phase.
 The new transacton, therefore, validates all write sets that have a finish timestamp between ct1 and ct2.

+Instead of performing set intersections, which requires (# of write sets * # size read set) hash table probing (we assume write sets are implemented as O(1) probe time hash table), timestamps are assigned to each data item in the system.
+During the serial validation phase, transaction obtain commit timestamps (ct) from the global timestamp counter.
+Then, in the write phase, they update timestamps of items in write sets to ct.
+Furthermore, when transactions begin their first read operation, they obtain a begin timestamp (bt).
+Validation is performed by comparing the timestamp of data items in the read set with bt.
+If the timestamp is greather than bt, then obviously some transaction's write phase has written into it after the validating transaction started.